5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 Save the file by using `Ctrl+X`, type `y` and press `Enter`.

+**If anything is unclear, please register at this gitlab and create a new issue!**

 ## 5) Check the system time

 Run `date`, this would output something like: